wp-plugins/tpg-get-posts/trunk/readme.txt

 Set the format in your css

-* heading - .p_title_class
+* title - .tpg-title-class
-* byline - .p_byline
+* byline - .tpg-byline-class
-* content - .p_content_class
+* content - .tpg-content-class
-* metadata - .p_metadata_class
+* metadata - .tpg-metadata-class
+* ul - tpg-ul-class,

 With release 1.3.1, a custom stylesheet is supported so changes made in the custom style sheet are not lost with an upgrade

 = Can this plugin select by category? =

 Yes, multiple category_name(s) can be submitted.
-The base WordPress function get_posts accepts only a single category, but multiple category ids.
+The base WordPress function get-posts accepts only a single category, but multiple category ids.
 So in the plugin, the category name is converted to the category id and the category_name parameter is blanked out and the post is requested by multiple ids.

 = Can I combine categories and tags? =

 Yes, but listing both category and tag as selection criteria forms 'and' logic not 'or' logic.
 So if a post meets both selection criteria, then it is selected.
 If it meets only a single selection, then it is ignored.

+= Can I select categories with 'and' logic? =

+Yes.
+See the doc on using category__and.

 == Screenshots ==